Food recall plan

 The majority of food recalls are voluntarily initiated by businesses when food production monitoring has identified a fault or in response to public complaints.
 SA Health may also initiate food recalls following the investigation of reported food poisoning incidents or complaints about the safety of food.
 Should a concern be serious enough to warrant the recall of a food, SA Health will work with the manufacturer to ensure the recall is effectively conducted and will coordinate the recall with other state and local authorities to prevent the food being distributed and sold.

 If a food business becomes aware of unsafe food in distribution or retail outlets it may be necessary to conduct a food recall.
-Further information on this is available on the FSANZ website.

 Food businesses need contact the below agencies as soon as recall action has been decided upon.